oglama/oglama/docs/README.md

 ##### 2.3.
 Inputs and outputs

-Each module can define up to nine inputs and nine outputs.
+Each module can define up to 20 inputs and 20 outputs.
 This limit is intended to reduce cognitive load.

 Supported input and output types are: `integer`, `string`, `boolean`,`table` and `files`